mattermost/docs/source/install/prod-docker.rst

 Production Docker Deployment
 ==============================

 Deploy Mattermost using a multi-node production configuration with `Docker Compose <https://docs.docker.com/compose/>`__.
-Docker Compose experience is recommended.
+Experience with Docker Compose is recommended.

 For a single-node preview of Mattermost (without email) see `Local Machine Setup using Docker <http://docs.mattermost.com/install/docker-local-machine.html>`__.